dev-SsyncC/blockFund/README.md

 # blockFund - A way to donate

-blockFund is a fundraiser Dapp which uses blockchain technolodgy created with flutter , firebase , solidity , web3dart and infura.io.
+blockFund is a fundraiser Dapp which uses blockchain technology created with flutter , firebase , solidity , web3dart and infura.io.

-It uses Ethereum smart contract written in solidity as a base and communiates with it using web3.
+It uses Ethereum smart contract written in solidity and communiates with it using the web3dart library.

 A user can create his/her own account which is stored on firebase's authentication.